ryansheehy0/Random_Flavors/README.md

 - Multiple cultural cuisine categories

 ## Credits
-We used the [Spoonacular food API](https://spoonacular.com/food-api) to obtain the recipes for the app.
+We used the [Spoonacular food API](https://spoonacular.com/food-api) and the [The Cocktail DB drink API](https://www.thecocktaildb.com/api.php) to obtain the recipes for the app.
 We also used [Tailwind CSS](https://tailwindcss.com/) as a framework.